Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/new-york-usa/index.md

 <!--  Identify 3-5 key stakeholder organizations or groups.
 The text should be around 50 words, and include a link to the organization.-->

 **Government**.
-The city government is responsible for providing and managing a wide range of IoT services and IoT technologies have the potential to improve the efficiency, effectiveness, and quality of these services.
+The city government is responsible for providing and managing a wide range of IoT services and IoT technologies that have the potential to improve the efficiency, effectiveness, and quality of public services.
 The city government has a vested interest in leveraging these technologies to better serve its residents.
 ![Alt Text / NYC Government ](./gov.jpeg "Government")

 **Business and Community Organizations**.
 The business community is a key stakeholder in the New York City IoT Strategy because IoT technologies have the potential to drive economic growth and create new business opportunities.
 The plan includes initiatives to support the development of startups and encourage investment in the IoT industry.
 Community organizations, such as local non-profits, advocacy groups, and neighborhood associations, are also important stakeholders because they represent the interests and needs of the community.
 These organizations can provide input and feedback on the plan, help ensure that vulnerable populations have access to the benefits of IoT technologies, and advocate for the protection of data privacy.
 ![Alt Text / NYC Education & Community Engagement ](./community.jpeg "NYC Education & Community Engagement")

 **Residents**.
-Residents of New York City are key stakeholders in the plan because they will be the primary beneficiaries, or even potential recipients of any negative impact, of the IoT initiatives.
+Residents of New York City are key stakeholders in the plan because they will be the most directly affected by IoT initiatives.
 It is essential to engage with residents to understand their needs, concerns, and priorities, and to ensure that the benefits of IoT technologies are accessible to all residents.
 ![Alt Text / NYC Residents](./residents.jpeg "NYC Residents")